Oban Airport Scenic Flight Visitor Guide

 Once you land you might feel inspired to see more of the area you’ve flown over so I recommend taking a short drive north to Tralee Beach on Ardmucknish Bay.
 This is a lovely stretch of golden sand that offers a great walk south to the airport, but there’s also a superb Sustrans national cycle route at Benderloch if you’re feeling a wee bit more active.

-Alternatively, there’s a lovely walk starting opposite the Benderloch car park which heads to the summit of Beinn Lora where you’ll find a viewpoint that’s almost as beautiful as the views you’ll have on the scenic flight.
+Alternatively, there’s a lovely walk starting opposite the Benderloch car park that heads to the summit of Beinn Lora, where you’ll find a viewpoint that’s almost as beautiful as the views you’ll have on the scenic flight.

 Ardmucknish Bay.
 Address: Benderloch, Oban, PA37 1QS.
 Distance: 3 miles.